 Storage tanks located on Air Force installations are used for storing materials, which commonly include fuels such as JP-8, Jet A, MOGAS, and diesel, or even asphalt or solvents.
 These compounds are composed of VOCs and HAPs, which are released into the atmosphere as the liquid evaporates.
 The storage tanks may contain anywhere from a few hundred to over a million gallons and may be located above ground or underground.
-According to the EPA, an underground storage tank (UST) is defined as a tank or piping system that has 10% or more of its combined volume underground, while above ground storage tanks (AST) have more than 90% of their volume above the ground surface.
+According to the EPA, an underground storage tank (UST) is defined as a tank and any underground piping system that has 10% or more of its combined volume underground.
+Liquid storage tanks that have more than 90% of their volume above the ground surface are classified as above ground storage tanks (AST).
+Various types of tanks can be used for storage, but the most common types found on an AF installation are tanks with a roof that are either self-supporting fixed roof or external floating roof types.
+Other tanks with roofs include internal floating roof and column-supported fixed roof tanks.

 All storage tanks are occasionally emptied and cleaned for activities such as service changes, maintenance, and inspections.
+Cleaning bulk storage tanks are considered a non-routine source because of the infrequent sources of emissions.
 Emissions result from vapor displacement, the evaporation of any clinging liquid within the tank, and from the evaporation of VOCs contained within the remaining sludge.
 Most wet sludge is composed of about 80% to 90% liquid by weight (USEPA 2012).
-For emissions calculations, the sludge may be conservatively assumed to be 80% liquid by weight, while the remaining 20% is composed of VOCs that are entirely emitted to the atmosphere.
+For emissions calculations, the sludge may be conservatively assumed to be 80% liquid by weight, with the remaining 20% composed of VOCs that are entirely emitted to the atmosphere.
 Bulk storage tank cleaning operations result in fugitive emissions of VOCs and HAPs.
 A graphic representation of emissions from bulk storage tank cleaning operations is given in Figure 2-1.